mattheww/gomill/gomill_docs/ringmaster.rst

 The ringmaster can run different kinds of competition.
 A competition is a resumable processing job based on playing many GTP games.
 It could be:

-a :dfn:`tournament`
+a :dfn:`playoff`
-  In a tournament, the ringmaster plays many games between a fixed set of players, to compare their strength.
+  In a playoff, the ringmaster plays many games between a fixed set of players, to compare their strength.

 a :dfn:`tuning event`